 - I think the purpose of poetry is to educate our imaginations, and therefore it should be primarily imaginative—not journalistic, autobiographical, etc. I don’t mean that elements of the actual can’t be in it—but I like to see the actual challenged by the imagined.
 I want to see the imagination confront and change depictions of external reality.
 Like Wallace Stevens, I’m interested in the way imagination and reality place pressure on each other.
 But that’s topical.
 Aesthetically, I prefer accentual verse to free verse, and have a soft spot for the prose poem, whatever that is.
 I like Anglo-Saxon words, sharp consonants, and shorter lines, although I much admire Whitman’s facility with the long free verse line, something I could never do.

-Reviewing these responses, with the task of justifying or at least accounting for my fifty years of effort in an unforgiving and thankless art, I find that I’ve taken refuge in the romantic notion of the poem as an expression of the conflict between the imagination and the world.
+Reviewing these responses, faced with the task of justifying or at least accounting for my fifty years of effort in an unforgiving and thankless art, I find that I’ve taken refuge in the romantic notion of the poem as an expression of the conflict between the imagination and the world.
 This couldn’t be formulated until Kant, Schilling, Coleridge, Emerson and other late eighteenth and early nineteenth post-Enlightenment figures generated the modern concept of the imagination as a distinct mental force with the ability to process and combine our perceptions and reconcile us with the world outside of ourselves.
-That I have difficulty, without the filter of poetry, in reconciling myself with the world as I find it should be obvious.
+That I have difficulty, without the filter of poetry, in resolving my relationship with the world should be obvious.
 But this is the modern and postmodern dilemma, common to most even moderately reflective people.
 Not everyone finds poetry an appropriate or useful means of coping.
 Other arts, other occupations may serve as well.
 But because poetry is made of language it cuts to the bone, exposing the gap between the way we think and the means by which we express thought and perception.
-This gap is my subject.
+This gap is my subject, and the attempt to generate imagery to embody that distinction is the basis of my poetics.

 Each of these three statements addresses the central issue; each also addresses a specific quality of language or poetry.
 The first mentions rhythm: the sound of words derived from Anglo-Saxon and the accentual rhythm also derived from that ur-source.
 The second comments on the social-cultural functions of language.
 The third also refers to accentual rhythm, shorter lines, and Anglo-Saxon words.
 But do my poems embody these rhythmic and linguistic desiderata and use them to effect useful social and cultural ends, as the second statement argues?